 Pregnancy is a natural, normal part of life.
-Yet, far too many women encounter discrimination at work due to pregnancy.
-It is increasingly common for women to work throughout their pregnancies up until their due date.
+Unfortunately, far too many women encounter discrimination at work due to pregnancy.
+It is increasingly common for women to work throughout their pregnancies until their due date.
 Some women face pressure to continue working at their pre-pregnancy pace.
-This is in spite of medical advice to perform less strenuous activities or stay at home.
-However, these women are entitled to reasonable accommodations if their pregnancy results in certain complications.
+This is despite medical advice to perform less strenuous activities or stay home.
+However, pregnant workers are entitled to reasonable accommodations if their pregnancy results in certain complications.
 If your employer has denied you reasonable accommodations or taken an adverse employment action due to your pregnancy, contact a pregnancy discrimination lawyer immediately.

 Women have historically faced discrimination due to pregnancy.
 In light of this, Congress passed the Pregnancy Discrimination Act (PDA) in 1978 to address the issue on a federal level.
 The PDA amended Title VII of the Civil Rights Act of 1964.
 This legislation dictates employers must not discriminate against employees or prospective employees due to pregnancy or childbirth.

-Certified employment law specialist David Langenfeld believes that a woman’s happiness about her future child should not be clouded by the fear of losing her job.
+Certified employment law specialist David Langenfeld believes a woman’s happiness about her future child should not be clouded by the fear of losing her job.
 He works tirelessly to defend pregnant women in the workplace.
 To learn more about how the Leichter Law Firm can help you, please contact us today by calling (512) 495-9995 and scheduling your free consultation.

 - Not being hired due to: